top of page

 tess-sheerin-art-drawing-new-zealand.png

 An avid experimentalist, Tess brings a dynamic energy which evolves during the restricted time-frame for her murals.
-Her creative process incorporates techniques that explore movement by physically paint-bombing buildings, using fire extinguishers, and pouring paint down textured surfaces.
-During this period of time Tess completed her Bachelor of Fine Arts (BFA) at the University of Canterbury.
+Incorporating performative methods such as paint-bombing, paint-pouring, rag rendering, gesso release and fire-extinguisher techniques.
+During this intense period of artistic development, she completed her Bachelor of Fine Arts (BFA) at the University of Canterbury.

-While accepting then embracing that suffering is inevitably part of the human condition, it did led to the creation of 'Rejuvenate' in 2022.
-Painted in recognition of The Key to Life Charitable Trust.
-The mural aims to inspire empathy and erase the stigma surrounding mental health issues.
+‘Rejuvenate’ was created in 2022.
+Painted in recognition of The Key to Life Charitable Trust, the mural aims to inspire empathy and erase the stigma surrounding mental health issues.
 These messages are portrayed through the inspiration of Aotearoa’s unique taonga wildlife.
 "Noah the Moa" is asking for reconnection, growth and gratitude.
 "Karma Kiwi" requests love and kindness and "Balance Bee" requires balance and nutrition.

 Connecting with nature is a proven way to improve our mental health; wellbeing of the environment and our own wellbeing are intertwined.
 Ka ora te whenua, ka ora te tangata; When the land is well, we are well.